Rahul369-V/Rahul369-V/README.md

-- 👋 Hi, I’m @Rahul369-V
+- 👋 Hi, I’m @ Rahul Vivekanandan
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...   software developments,web development..
 - 🌱 I’m currently learning ...
+B.E computer science engineering at Velammal Engineering college
 - 💞️ I’m looking to collaborate on ...
+Mini projects
-- 📫 How to reach me ... through E-mail(rahulprofessional06@gmail.com)
+- 📫 How to reach me ... through E-mail (rahulprofessional06@gmail.com)

 <!---
 Rahul369-V/Rahul369-V is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.